ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ### The message handler chain (MHC)
 An MHC (Message Handler Chain) is simply an execution tree where messages pass through.
 We can easily use this concept to add functionality that normally might require quite some time to write yourself.
+The MHC exists both on the subscriber and publisher side.

 When a subscription receives a message, it passes through the MHC before it reaches the `.Handler()` or `.Factory()` *MHCD (MHC Decorator)* which is the last step of the message handler chain.
 Example: